 Lake Roberts, Clayton Lake and Bill Evans Lake are Trophy Bass Waters.
 These fisheries provide ideal conditions for largemouth bass weighing five pounds or more.
 Since these lakes are small, in order to maintain sustainable trophy fisheries the bag limit for largemouth bass is reduced.
-Anglers are reminded that the legal length remains 14-inch minimum size and that only 2 fish can be in possession.
-Additionally, spearfishing and bow fishing for largemouth bass in these lakes is prohibited.
+Legal length is a minimum size of 14 inches.
+Spearfishing and bow fishing for largemouth bass in these lakes is prohibited.